 Luckily there are plenty of mountains and lookouts across the city that offer panoramic views of Rio de Janiero.
 We made it our personal mission to tackle as many as possible and then report back to the blog with our findings.

 So where is the best view in Rio de Janeiro?
-First, let’s have a look at the contenders:
+Here are our five favorite spots:

 Two Brothers Mountain (Dois Irmãos)

-Just five years ago it likely wouldn’t have been possible to do this hike if you weren’t a resident of the Vidigal favela, but now tourists shouldn’t worry about coming to explore.
-(We rented a room in Vidigal for six weeks, and we’ll be writing all about the pacification and gentrification of the favela in a few weeks.)
-To access this view, you must take a steep trail beginning in the back of Vidigal.
-The hike is short but intense; if you’re fit it will take around 45 minutes to an hour, but you’ll be sweating like crazy long before you make it to the top.
-However, the reward is well worth the effort.
-From the top of the mountain you’ll have absolutely amazing views over Rio, including the areas around Leblon and Ipanema.
-This is another great view to time with the sunset or—if you’re bold and ambitious enough—the sunrise.
-Descending down the back of the mountain you’ll also have the opportunity to view Rocinha, the largest favela in Brazil.
+To access the viewpoint at the top of Dois Irmãos, you must take a steep trail beginning in the back of Vidigal.
+The hike is short but intense; if you’re fit, it will take around 45 minutes to an hour.
+The reward is well worth the effort.
+The viewpoint at the end of the trail affords incredible views over Rio, including Leblon and Ipanema.
+The hike to Dois Irmão is best at sunset or sunrise.
+Descending the back of the mountain, you’ll also have the opportunity to view Rocinha, the largest favela in Brazil.

-If you’d like to conquer the mountain from sea level, start at the end of Leblon near beach post 12.
+If you’d like to conquer the Dois Irmãos Mountain from sea level, start at Leblon’s end (near beach post 12.)
 Walk up Niemeyer Road, past the Sheraton, until you reach your first stoplight.
 Here, turn right into Vidigal.
 Then you have a long walk straight up through the favela.
-Ask the locals or the police stations where you can find the entrance to Dois Irmãos—everyone knows and will be more than happy to point you in the correct direction.
-Alternatively you can take a guided tour.
+Ask the locals or the police stations to find the entrance to Dois Irmãos—everyone knows and will be more than happy to point you in the correct direction.
+Alternatively, you can hop in a moto-taxi at the base of Vidigal and ask them to drop you at the trailhead, or take a guided hiking tour.

 It is also possible to take a bus to Praia Vermelha and purchase a gondola ticket independently.
 It was once possible to hike up Morro de Urca by foot and take the cable car the rest of the way for free, but now you must display a ticket whenever you want to ride the gondola, going up or down.
 You can still hike up Morro de Urca, but you will also need to hike down.

-For those seeking a bit more adventure there are rock-climbing tours that climb the face of Sugarloaf Mountain up to the very top.
-We had hopes that we would be in good enough shape to do this before we left, but unfortunately it just didn’t happen.
+For those seeking a bit more adventure, there are rock-climbing tours that climb Sugarloaf Mountain’s face up to the very top.
+We hoped that we would be in good enough shape to do this before we left, but unfortunately, it just didn’t happen.
 Luckily, our tour with Viator was the perfect alternative.

 Tours vary but typically cost about $77 USD.
-A gondola ticket to the top of Sugarloaf costs R$62 for adults and R$31 for ages 6-21.
+A gondola ticket to the top of Sugarloaf costs R$116 for adults and half-price for children.

 Take a taxi from the city and ask for Parque Nacional da Tijuca.
 Ask the driver to take you all the way to the top—it’s a long way from the entrance of the park to the trailhead, though admittedly we did decide to walk it all ourselves.
 Though the hike arrives at the highest peak, the climb is actually not all that difficult.